shime/codewars/README.md

 [![demo](http://i.imgur.com/IWKPJ4T.gif)]()

-## what?

-An unofficial client for the [Codewars](http://codewars.com) API.
-It's like [NodeSchool](http://nodeschool.io/) with bunch of interesting katas!

-## why?

-Because we like to solve programming challenges from our editor/environment, without relying on the browser.
+Solve programming challenges from your favorite editor, without relying on the browser.

-Because Codewars is the best resource I've found for improving my coding skills.
-Solving the problem yourself and then seeing other solutions for the exact same problem is a tremendous way to improve yourself.
+It's like [NodeSchool](http://nodeschool.io/) with bunch of interesting katas.

-## usage?
+## Usage

 Install it with